Top tips for choosing a resin bound paving company

 The good news is that we are now much more educated about asphalt.
 The bad news is that we are, in some ways, in the same situation with resin bound paving.

 Resin bound paving is a premium product that when installed correctly will last you for up to 25 years.

 As resin bound becomes more popular the number of companies providing it is growing.
-As it is a relatively new product, it’s one of only a few trades within the construction industry without a governing body or trade association of its own; and, apart from the Paving Expert website, there isn’t anywhere to go for independent advice about resin bound paving.
+As it is a relatively new product, its one of only a few trades within the construction industry without a governing body or trade association of its own; and, apart from the , there isnt anywhere to go for independent advice about resin bound paving.

-Although we have been established for nearly 20 years and operate as a commercial business, we still retain a passion for what we do.
-So with no sales pitch we have put together these Top Tips for choosing a resin bound paving company to help you.
+Although we have been established for nearly 22 years and operate as a commercial business, we still retain a passion for what we do.
+So with no sales pitch, we have put together these Top Tips for choosing a resin bound paving company to help you.

 Can you view other installations/get references?

 Any company confident of their work will readily provide references from customers and make arrangements for you to view an installation in situ if you so wish.

 Do they offer a guarantee?

 Even in the best run organisations things can go wrong.
 So a well-established company offering a substantial guarantee, that doesnt diminish over time, will provide reassurance, and cover you against: